typelevel/doobie/yax/docs/src/main/tut/04-Selecting.md

   .quick.unsafePerformIO)
 ```

-The `process` combinator is parameterized on the process element type and consumes a sql statement and a program in `PreparedStatementIO` that sets input parameters and any other pre-execution configuration.
+The `process` combinator is parameterized on the process element type and consumes an sql statement and a program in `PreparedStatementIO` that sets input parameters and any other pre-execution configuration.
 In this case the "prepare" program is a no-op.